liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/02-administering-sync/01-intro.markdown

 [TOC levels=1-4]

-Before your users can use Liferay Sync with their Sites, you must install and configure it on your @product@ server.
+Before your users can use Liferay Sync with their Sites, you must install and configure it on your @sharepoint@ server.
 The articles here walk you through this and also discuss important topics like preventing accidental file deletion and ensuring Sync security.
 As such, make sure you thoroughly read each article before letting your users connect to Sync.

-| **Note:** To install and configure Liferay Sync on your @product@ server, you
+| **Note:** To install and configure Liferay Sync on your @sharepoint@ server, you
 | must be an administrator.